sventarika/simple-simulation/README.md

 # Dev

-The following lists the main idea of the modules:
+The `simple_simulation` module consists of the following submodules:

 * `simulation_manager/`: Main module handling all other modules to run the main simulation loop.
 * `pilots/`: Pilots for the simulation actors.
 A pilot takes high-level decisions for lateral and longitudinal control for exactly one simulation actor based on the current situation in the simulation.
 Each pilot must be a subclass of `Pilot` in `pilots/pilot.py`.